Enfey/IBM-AI-For-New-Students/README.md

 3. **Backlog Grooming**
 4. **Sprint Reviews**

----

 ## **Contact and Support**
 If you have questions or need support, please contact:
 - **Team Leader**: Roberto Da Silva
 - **Git Lead**: Zefei Xie

----

 ## **Acknowledgements**
-We would like to thank IBM for providing support and access to the Watsonx API, as well as all team members for their hard work and dedication.
+We would like to thank IBM for providing support and access to the Watsonx  Assistant API, as well as all team members for their hard work and dedication.